Skip to content

 Thanks to Dr. Barrie Tan, Ph.
 D. in Chemistry/Biochemistry & the inventor of several tocotrienol extraction processes who dedicated his research career to the tocotrienols.
 His work was not limited to research; he made it possible to isolate and provide it to the commoner.
 It took many years of research and studies to bring tocotrienol from the lab to the shelves of the commoner.

-As Dr.Tan mentions on page no. 57 of his book: A usual daily dose of tocotrienol for a healthy adult ranges from 100 to 200 mg per day, depending on individual health factors.
+As Dr.Tan mentions on page no. 57 of his book: A usual daily dose of tocotrienol for a healthy adult range from 100 to 200 mg per day, depending on individual health factors.
+This amount is sufficient to confer lipid antioxidant protection as well as the protection of all cell membranes.

-But how much tocotrienol per day is safe?
 Research suggests that doses up to 600 mg per day are well tolerated, with some studies going as high as 1,000 mg/day.

 Quick fact: Tocotrienols recommended dosage varies based on health conditions.
 For example, research suggests that the tocotrienol dosage for fatty liver is 600 mg per day, while for heart health, the typical tocotrienol dose is 250 mg/day.